GiulioZani/salesman-distance-matrix/README.md

 var solution = salesman.solve(distanceMatrix);
 // solution now contains, at position n, location n's position in the optimized array.

-// With an array of points (taken from the original repository). var points = [
+// Given an array of points (taken from the original repository). var points = [
       new salesman.Point(2,3)
       //other points